Commie Reds Puck Off.

 Canada as a country was delirious, finally claiming back the title as the best hockey nation on the planet.
 It was like nothing this country has ever seen before and probably never will see again.
 Paul Henderson’s goal sent Canada into a coast-to-coast celebration on the exact same day that all of Canada stood still.
 It truly was an amazing game, an amazing series and an even more amazing victory.

 Canada would go on to win many more International events from Canada Cups and World Juniors to Olympic Gold.
-Canada dominates the world hockey scene in both men and women events, from juniors to the pros, Canada is always the team to beat.
+Canada always dominates the world hockey scene in both men and women events, from juniors to the pros, Canada is the team to beat.

-Hockey Canada's Program for Hockey Excellence will make sure the future is bright for future generations to come.
+Hockey Canada's Program for Hockey Excellence will make sure the future is bright for future generations of players to come.
 For me that future began when Paul Henderson scored with thirty-four seconds left in game eight of the greatest hockey series ever played.